DinoscapeProgramming/URL-Shortener-Package/README.md

 ### No parameter was given
 Your options do not contain a but you have executed the openURL function so the package does not know what id it should open

+### Invalid parameter
+The parameter does not exist in the request or is not defined

 ### Id does not exist
 The given id is not available in the database